 The Young Vic’s brilliant but sporadic podcast isn’t one to rely on for a new episode every week.
 Presenting quality over quantity, it’s been slowly but surely building up a catalogue of interviews with a range of leading artists during their time at the theatre.
 Using what’s on stage as a springboard for wider conversations, it’s one for theatre nerds and those looking to get inside the nitty-gritty of a production.
 Highlights include Juliet Stephenson on theatre and activism, Sharon D. Clarke on her journey to the stage, and Gbolahan Obisesan talking representation in the arts.

 Actor Craig Parkinson hosts an informal discussion series, starting off with Line of Duty co-star Vicky McClure and working through some of the finest actors around.
 It’s so informal that you’ll often feel like you’re at a pub table with two old mates.
 Highlights include Jodie Whittaker, Jonjo O’Neill and an interview with someone who left the industry.

 OK, so we might be biased but our very own podcast deserves to make this list for the names alone.
-There’s Rocketman star Taron Egerton on preparing for auditions, Jonathan Van Ness on making your own web series, Hayley Atwell on breaking America, Gary Oldman on recovering from rejection, and the one and only Patrick Stewart on the similarities between Shakespeare and sci-fi.
-Host Jack Smart holds intimate episodes that feature career-spanning and inspirational interviews with some of the world’s most talented stars.
+There’s Rocketman star Taron Egerton on preparing for auditions, Jonathan Van Ness on making your own web series, Hayley Atwell on breaking into America, Gary Oldman on recovering from rejection, and the one and only Patrick Stewart on the similarities between Shakespeare and sci-fi.
+Host Jack Smart holds intimate, inspirational, career-spanning interviews with some of the world’s most talented stars.
 And the whole back catalogue is available wherever you get your podcasts.

-Have we missed out your favourite podcast?
-Join the conversation on our twitter feed.
+Have we missed your favourite podcast?
+Join the conversation on our Twitter feed.

 For more from Backstage UK, check out the magazine.